-Act-- Health Occupation Revision Act of 1985 ("Act"), effective March 25, 1986 (D.C.
+Act -- Health Occupation Revision Act of 1985 ("Act"), effective March 25, 1986 (D.C.
 Law 6-99; D.C.
-Official Code §§ 3-1201.01 et seq.)
-(2001).
+Official Code §§ 3-1201.01 et seq.).

-Administrator for nursing services - the licensed registered nurse responsible for planning, directing, and controlling the operation of nursing service within an agency, health care facility, or setting in which nursing care is being offered or provided.
+Administrator for Nursing Services - the licensed registered nurse responsible for planning, directing and controlling the operation of nursing service within an agency, health care facility, or setting in which nursing care is being offered or provided.

-Activity of daily living (ADL) - getting in and out of bed, bathing, dressing, eating, walking, and taking medications prescribed for self-administration.
+Activities of Daily Living (ADL) - the basic tasks of everyday life, such as getting in and out of bed, bathing, dressing, eating, walking, toileting, transferring to and from one's wheelchair, and taking medications prescribed for self-administration.